h-thurow/helma/README.md

 # Starting Helma

-- Make sure you have Java 1.4 or higher installed
+- Make sure you have Java 1.7 or higher as well as Apache Ant installed
 - Clone this repository
 - Build Helma with `ant jar`
 - Invoke `start.sh`, resp. `start.bat`, depending on your platform